Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Introduction

 The complementary nature of large and small models presents a unique opportunity for AI innovation.
 Large models can enhance the capabilities of small models by sharing their pre-trained knowledge, leading to improved private intelligence.
-Conversely, small models can transfer their domain knowledge to augment large models' understanding of domain-specific tasks, enabling the development of domain-specific large models without compromising data privacy.
+Conversely, small models can transfer their domain knowledge to improve domain-specific understanding in large models, enabling the development of domain-specific large models without compromising data privacy.
 Ultimately, the collaboration between large and small models opens new avenues for harnessing the best of both worlds, paving the way for efficient, private, and collaborative AI.

+This survey examines a collaborative paradigm that leverages the complementary strengths of both model types, addressing the challenges arising from cross-silo collaboration within a unified framework.
+In this framework, LMs function as external reasoning engines, supplying the broad semantic understanding and generalization capabilities that are absent in compact architectures~\cite{hinton2015distilling, hsieh2023distilling, gunasekar2023textbooks}.
+Conversely, Small Models~(SMs) serve as resident local agents that operate strictly within the private domain boundary, ensuring rigorous adherence to data sovereignty and resource budgets~\cite{jiao2020tinybert, xu2024small, mehta2024openelm}.
+By fostering this bidirectional collaboration, LMs augment local execution with broad generalization capabilities, while SMs contribute private-domain knowledge back to enrich LM adaptation, together enabling high-utility domain adaptation without compromising data privacy or exposing proprietary model parameters~\cite{10882951, leviathan2023fast, shen2024learning}.